 Decrease the number of Ads

-Depending on the ad network you are using some ads may be too big and not optimized for speed.
-Use GTmetrix to check how big are your ads and how much time they need to load.
+Depending on the ad network, you are using some ads that may be too big and not optimized for speed.
+Use GTmetrix to check how big your ads are and how much time they need to load.

-Look in you ad network's dashboard and determine which are you best performing ads spots and remove the rest.
+Look in your ad network’s dashboard and determine which are your best-performing ad spots and remove the rest.

 Limit External Embedded Media

-When you embedded external resources make sure they are not loading forever.
-Personally, I embedded media only from big websites which make no compromises with speed like Youtube, Giphy.com etc.
+When you embedded external resources, make sure they are not loading forever.
+Personally, I embedded media only from big websites that make no compromises with speed, like Youtube, Giphy.com, etc.